-An easy and impressive meal, this healthy Sheet Pan Mediterranean Snapper with bright veggies and citrus will become your new favorite dish!
+An easy and impressive meal, this healthy Sheet Pan Mediterranean Snapper dinner with bright veggies and citrus will become your new favorite dish!

 Holy guacamole!
 This Sheet Pan Snapper is so darn easy and crowd-pleasin’ I feel like I may just weep.